Massillon, Ohio: Transportation

-Air

 Akron–Canton Airport is 10 mi north of the city and provides daily commercial passenger and air freight service.

-Rail

 Amtrak offers daily service on its Capitol Limited to Chicago and Washington, D.C. from a regional passenger station in Alliance, Ohio.
 Passenger rail service by Penn Central within the city was ended in 1971.
 Norfolk Southern, Wheeling-Lake Erie, and the R. J. Corman railroads provide freight service in Massillon.

 Media

 Massillon is part of the Cleveland–Akron–Canton media market.
 The Independent is the local newspaper serving the city of Massillon and western Stark County.
 WTIG AM 990 is located in Massillon and serves the local Massillon/Western Stark County area.
 Massillon Cable TV provides local access television for Massillon as well as portions of Bethlehem, Jackson, Perry, and Tuscarawas townships.

 Washington High School has a Media Arts and Communications Career-Technical Education program, WHS-TV.
 The students are tasked to record most events at the high school including all varsity football games (home and away), all boys varsity home basketball games, produce their own "talk shows" to interview the head football coach, head basketball coach, head baseball coach and head band director and direct, produce and star in their own high school news channel that airs to the student body and on their social media platforms three days a week called Accent.